stefanoclemente/hypergraph_properties/README.md

     from hypergraph_properties.venn_index import build_venn_dictionary_from_file, write_venn_dictionary_to_file, print_venn_dictionary

-The alpha-acyclicity is computed using the GYO algorithm, and it has been added a method of the hypergraph class.
+The alpha-acyclicity is computed using the GYO algorithm, and it has been added as a method of the hypergraph class.

 To check whether a given hypergraph H is alpha-acyclic,